otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/01-git-github-and-c#.md

 - [ ] `README.md` records any AI tool prompts you used and how you used the response (refining a prompt and then checking the output counts; pasting an answer in unread doesn't)
 - [ ] Pushed to your GitHub repository

 **A note on AI tools:** using them well is a skill in itself.
 That means refining your prompt until it gives you something useful, and actually reading and testing what comes back rather than trusting it blindly.
 Log what you asked and how you used it in your `README.md`.
-This is expected every week from here on, so it won't be repeated in every file, but it always applies.
+This is expected every module from here on, so it won't be repeated in every file, but it always applies.